grocid/libPQP/README.md

 ###The sender side

-In this section, we will briefly described the protocol.
+In this section, we will briefly describe the protocol.
 Much like a Fujisaki-Okamoto transform, it contains both an asymmetric part and a symmetric one.
 Consider the following scenario.
 Assume that Bob wants to send Alice a message.
 Denote Alice's keypair (pubkey, privkey).
 Bob takes the following steps:

 ```
 1. Bob picks a random token T.